joez2450/sep11-freedom-project/tool/learning-log.md

     }),
 ]);
  ```
-NOTE: To apply attributes that edit text, there must be a comma and another bracket inside of the already existing parenthesis of `text()`.
+Note: To apply attributes that edit text, there must be a comma and another bracket inside of the already existing parenthesis of `text()`.
 There must also be an ending bracket.

 * Another feature I tested was adding shapes and adjusting its properties (particularly size)
     * I looked through the shapes section of the documentation under "components" and looked through the existing examples given.